AsahiLinux/docs/HW:USB-PD.md

 <VDM RX SOP"DEBUG (5) [504F] 5AC8052 44430606 0 0 0
 (DFU is now on secondary D+/D- pair (pin set 0))
 ```

+### 4606: Some GPIOs?

+Exposes a pair of 3.3V I/Os.
+One of the pins is high, the other low.
+When powering down from DFU mode, or when re-powering back into DFU mode (via 106), the high pin momentarily goes low.
+The pins are weak (can sink/source ~3mA max, 1kΩ equivalent resistance) but do not seem to respond to being driven externally.
+Holding these pins against their idle state during normal boot seems to have no effect.

 ###